SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   scalar additive noise.
 - `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to Rossler.
 Default tableau is for SRIW1.
-- `SRIW1` - An optimized version of SRIW1.
-Strong Order 1.5 for diagonal/scalar
+- `SRIW1` - Strong Order 1.5 for diagonal/scalar Ito SDEs.†
-  Ito SDEs.†
-- `SRA1` - An optimized version of SRA1.
+- `SRA1` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+Can handle non-diagonal and scalar additive noise.†
+- `SRA2` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+Can handle non-diagonal and scalar additive noise.†
+- `SRA3` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 3.
+Can handle non-diagonal and scalar additive noise.†
+- `SOSRA` - A stability-optimized SRA.
+Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+Can handle non-diagonal and scalar additive noise.
+Stable and high tolerances and robust to stiffness.†
+- `SOSRA2` - A stability-optimized SRA.
 Strong Order 1.5 for additive Ito and
-  Stratonovich SDEs.
-Can handle non-diagonal and scalar additive noise.†
+  Stratonovich SDEs with weak order 2.
+Can handle non-diagonal and scalar additive noise.
+Stable and high tolerances and robust to stiffness.†

 Example usage: